vexchange/fee-collector/README.md

-# Fee Claimer
+# Fee Collector

-The Vexchange fee claimer contract intends to automate the claim, conversion, and transfer of generated fees to the designated governance address.
+The Vexchange fee collector contract intends to automate the collection, conversion, and transfer of generated fees to the designated governance address.
 The problem it addresses is one of managing an ever-growing number of listed assets & pairs on Vexchange creating a large cognitive burden on Vexchange's governance.
 To address this, the default position of governance must be to sell all tokens back to a desired asset(s).

 ## SushiSwap's SushiMakerKashi